-Carl shares the Quality Management department with his colleague Mats Vahlberg and their manager Carsten Hardekopf, who is also the plant manager at the Stockholm Plant.
-They work closely with their colleagues from the German plant and he has daily contact with the Quality Management department from other country units as well.
+They are only 3 persons in the Quality Management Department – Carl, his colleague and their manager, who is also the Plant Manager at the Stockholm Plant.
+They work closely with their colleagues from the German plant and he has daily contact with the Quality Management Department from other country units as well.

-Among his daily tasks, he works with supplier quality, product audits and supplier claims; calibrates gauges and programs their coordinate measuring machine; supports when deviations occur on the shop floor and coordinates customer claims.
+Among his daily tasks, he works with supplier quality, product audits and supplier claims; calibrates gauges and programmes their measuring machine; supports when deviations occur on the shop floor and coordinates customer claims.
 “I really like being out on the shop floor, working closely with the operators and products.
-Another great part about my job is of course my colleagues and the atmosphere down in the factory.”
+Another great part about my job is of course my colleagues and the atmosphere down in the factory”.

-Carl´s first impression of Bosch Rexroth was the warm welcoming.
-His colleagues were very including, helping him out from day one.
+Carl´s first impression of Bosch Rexroth was the warm welcome.
+His colleagues were very inclusive, helping him out from day one.
 Whenever he had a question or encountered a problem there was always help and doors were always open.
-“Bosch Rexroth as an employer promotes creativity and personal responsibility, allowing you to grow in your professional role.”
-What makes Bosch Rexroth special for Carl is, its leading positon in technological development, the international work environment and many career opportunities.
+“Bosch Rexroth as an employer promotes creativity and personal responsibility, allowing you to grow in your professional role”.
+What makes Bosch Rexroth special for Carl is, its leading position in technological development, the international work environment and many career opportunities.

-The greatest challenge when he first started was to gain the acceptance of the Quality Management department on the shop floor, “to prove that the quality department is not only a part of a problem but also a part of the solution.”
-Moreover, he adds “Studying theories in university is one thing and applying them in the daily business a whole other.
-The most important skill I have acquired during my time has been working with change and the people that it affects.”
+The greatest challenge when he first started was to gain the acceptance of the Quality Management Department on the shop floor, “to prove that the Quality Department is not only a part of a problem but also a part of the solution”.
+In addition, he adds “Studying theories in university is one thing and applying them to daily business a whole other.
+The most important skill I have acquired during my time has been working with change and the people that it affects”.
 At the moment, the biggest challenge is to go from reactive to proactive in his daily work.

-In his free time, Carl likes skiing and training weightlifting.
-But as soon as he switch off from work, the things he enjoys to do the most is spending the time with his girlfriend and their families.
+In his free time, Carl likes skiing and weightlifting.
+But as soon as he switches off from work, what he enjoys doing most is spending the time with his girlfriend and their families.